outdreamer/notes/topics/science/kidney_function.md

 	        - electrical instability

 	      - high calcium
+	      	- weakness and fatigue, depression, bone pain, muscle soreness (myalgias), decreased appetite, feelings of nausea and vomiting, constipation, polyuria, polydipsia, cognitive impairment, kidney stones ([nb 1]) and osteopenia or osteoporosis
 	        - cardiac arrhythmias (especially in those taking digoxin), fatigue, nausea, vomiting (emesis), loss of appetite, abdominal pain, & paralytic ileus
 	        - If kidney impairment occurs as a result, manifestations can include increased urination, urination at night, and increased thirst.

 	  - hydronephrosis, or fluid around the kidney or kidneys

-	  - hypercalcemia symptoms:
-	    - weakness and fatigue, depression, bone pain, muscle soreness (myalgias), decreased appetite, feelings of nausea and vomiting, constipation, polyuria, polydipsia, cognitive impairment, kidney stones ([nb 1]) and osteopenia or osteoporosis

-	  - hypocalcemia symptoms:

-	    - Petechiae which appear as on-off spots, then later become confluent, and appear as purpura (larger bruised areas, usually in dependent regions of the body).[citation needed]
-	    - Oral, perioral and acral paresthesias, tingling or 'pins and needles' sensation in and around the mouth and lips, and in the extremities of the hands and feet.
-This is often the earliest symptom of hypocalcaemia.
-	    - Carpopedal and generalized tetany (unrelieved and strong contractions of the hands, and in the large muscles of the rest of the body) are seen.
-	    - Latent tetany
-	      - Trousseau sign of latent tetany (eliciting carpal spasm by inflating the blood pressure cuff and maintaining the cuff pressure above systolic)
-	      - Chvostek's sign (tapping of the inferior portion of the cheekbone will produce facial spasms)[8]

 	  - low/high blood pressure